lirmm/waves-core/docs/installation.rst

     1.1.
 Install waves package:

+        Use pip to install waves-core as thrid party package.

         ``pip install waves-core``

         If you want to install the latest development version (at your own risk :-)) ``pip install -e git+https://github.com/lirmm/waves-core.git#egg=waves-core``

     1.2.
-Go to your Django settings file (usually settings.py) and add required dependencies to your INSTALLED_APPS:
+Activate WAVES-core in Django settings, add required dependencies to your INSTALLED_APPS:

     WAVES-core application has minimum dependencies to: